 Repayment begins within 60 days of the final loan disbursement during the academic year.
 Principal and interest payments may be deferred if you meet deferment requirements.
 Your Federal Direct Grad PLUS will be automatically deferred if you're enrolled at least half-time in a degree seeking program.
 For more information regarding Direct Grad PLUS loans, such as interest rates, processing fees, deferment, repayment, and more please visit Federal Student Aid.

-You can estimate your monthly payments with various repayment plans by using the repayment calculators available online from the U.S. Department of Education’s Direct Loan Web site.
+You can estimate your monthly payments with various repayment plans by using the tool available online from the U.S. Department of Education.